 Dealing with the food struggles that parents of cats with kidney disease face?
-I haven’t experience a picky eater until our cat as diagnosed with Kidney Disease.
+I haven’t experienced a picky eater until our cat as diagnosed with Kidney Disease.
 Now it’s like a revolving door of what my cat will and won’t eat that week.
-And over the years the flavors, brand and type of food as completely changed!
+And over the years, the flavors, brands and type of food as completely changed!
 A popular cat food is Fancy Feast, it’s a relatively inexpensive food at about $0.60 a can at Walmart and many cats find it irresistible.
 But does that make Fancy Feast good for cats with kidney disease?

 What to Look for in Food for a Cat with Kidney Disease

 There are two keys things that people are looking at when picking cat food for Kidney Disease.
 The first is moderately low high-quality protein content.
 Of course, cats are obligate carnivores so this makes things tricky.
 They need meat and protein to survive.